-911 calls are routed by the phone company to the West Suburban Consolidated Dispatch Center at the Village of River Forest Police Department.
-"Enhanced," means that the 911 operator has call display features, which tell them your phone number and the location you are calling from.
-However, you will still need to verify those things for them.
-This system allows communications personnel to know from where a call originates, even if the caller cannot speak.
-If the number you are calling from is unlisted or unpublished, the information will still be displayed.
+Enhanced means that the 911 operator has call display features, which tell them a caller's phone number and the location a caller's is calling from.
+However, the caller will still need to verify those things for them.
+This system allows communications personnel to know from where a call originates, even if the caller can't speak.
+If the number the caller is calling from is unlisted or unpublished, the information will still be displayed.

 Enhanced 9-1-1 for cellular telephone calls is not yet available so it is very important to make sure to state the location of the emergency, nature of the emergency, who is involved and your cellular telephone number for verification.
 The dispatchers are provided with the telephone number you are calling from, the address of the cellular tower the call is routing from, and the approximate location of the caller.

 When calling from a cellular telephone be aware of your surroundings, look for landmarks and when driving stop at a safe place and then place your call to 9-1-1.